 The Photonic is built around a webcam and uses multiple types of CMOS sensor noise to generate it’s entropy.
 The processes that create the entropy here are exactly the same processes that make a nightclub selfie look noisy.
 An IP camera is located at the centre of a dimly lit integrating sphere (the golden ball at the top).
-The instrument can generate approximately 210kb/s of entropy from sequential randomly created JPEG files.
-So much faster than
+The instrument can generate approximately 345 kb/s of IID entropy from sequential randomly created JPEG files.
+So much faster than Linux’s

 And when it’s running, the on indicator lights up with pretty colours.
 It would be nice to have some form of access indication too, so that if someone accesses the instrument via the internet, we’ll see it.
 Unfortunately that’s not really possible without tapping into the Ethernet cabling as the camera is a totally self contained device with an embedded web server.

-.lead formated export from our 3D pre-cognition software.
+.lead formatted export from our 3D pre-cognition software.
 The instrument was based around this design.